LuvDaSun/SkiffaGenerator/docs/quickstart-npm.md

 # Quickstart with NPM

-Use the OpenApi42 generator to instantly create an NPM package from an OpenApi specification, including a client and a server.
+Use the Skiffa generator to instantly create an NPM package from an OpenApi specification, including a client and a server.
 Publish this package to NPM or use it in your monorepo from Node.js or your browser.

 To get started first you will need an OpenApi schema.
-Here is one that you could use to get started (taken from the OpenApi42-Examples repository):
+Here is one that you could use to get started (taken from the Skiffa-Examples repository):

 ```yaml
 openapi: 3.0.2